rmolinari/data_structures/README.md

 The implementations are based on the expository descriptions and pseudo-code I found as I read about each structure and so are not as fast as possible.

-The code is available as a gem: https://rubygems.org/gems/data_structures_rmolinari.
+The code lives in the `DataStructuresRMolinari` module to avoid polluting the global namespace.

 It is distributed under the MIT license.

-## Usage

-The right way to organize the code is not obvious to me.
-For now the data structures are all defined in the module `DataStructuresRMolinari` to avoid polluting the global namespace.
+It is available as a gem: https://rubygems.org/gems/data_structures_rmolinari.

 # Implementations